intellinote/sql-client/README.md

 `SQLClientPool.borrow` and must take care to return it by calling `SQLClientPool.return` when we are done with it.

+For your convenience, you can encapsulate the `borrow` and `return` sequence with a single call, `execute`.

 For example:

 ```javascript